dfu23/Open-Data-In-Hampton-Roads/Notes.md

-Open-Data-In-Hampton-Roads
+Open Data &  GIS
 ==========================
+Short overview of what Open GIS data means, with helpful hints to make publishing data simple and effective.

-Notes For An Upcoming Presentation On Open GIS Data
+_Notes For An Upcoming Presentation To The Hampton Roads GIS Users Group_

-##What

-##Why
+##Why?

+Need A Real No Shit Reason(s) Why Anyone Would Who Normally Charges For GIS Data Would Open Their Data.

 ##Who Supports Open GIS Data?
 __Everyone Except You!!__